End of Basque home rule in Spain: Carlist outbreak centred in the Basque Country

 In 1872, war erupted in the Basque districts amidst instability in Spain.
 The initial outbreak was diffused after an agreement was reached in the 1872 Convention of Amorebieta between Biscayan general council representatives and the Spanish General Francisco Serrano, but they were disenfranchised in their respective parties, with military confrontation resuming thereafter.

 Claimant to the throne Carlos refused initially to pledge an oath to the fueros in Gernika, but did so in 1874 out of concern for the loyalty of the Basques.
 The Carlist forces remained strong across rural areas, but were unable to take over the capital cities of the provinces, home to the main Spanish military strongholds, as well as the liberal bourgeoisie.
 The latter showed an assorted range of interests, but were overall supportive of the fueros.
 In spring 1875, the Alfonsinos attempted a compromise with the Carlists, whereby they acknowledged the separate Basque legal and institutional system, but Carlist officials rejected it.

-After Carlist defeat in Catalonia in the summer 1875, Alfonso XII's Spanish governmental forces advanced to the north over the Basque Country, taking control of all Carlist areas by February 1876.
+After Carlist defeat in Catalonia in the summer of 1875, Alfonso XII's Spanish governmental forces advanced to the north over the Basque Country, taking control of all Carlist areas by February 1876.
 Out of the huge army occupying Pamplona, 40,000 went on to station in the Basque Provinces, where martial law was imposed.
 The Carlist defeat would prompt the end of the secular confederate Basque self-government.